adambraimbridge/post-publication-combiner/Readme.md

 This is a combination point for synchronizing the content and the metadata publish flows.
 Note: one publish event can result in two messages in the CombinedPostPublicationEvents topics (one for the content publish, and one for the metadata publish).

+The service has a force endpoint, that allows putting a combined message in the queue, with the actual data from our content and metadata stores.

 This service depends on the following services:
 - kafka/kafka-proxy
 - document-store-api (/content endpoint)